Spartakiad: Soviet Union

 The first Soviet Spartakiad was held in 1956.
 According to the Great Soviet Encyclopedia, the number of participants in the 6th Summer Spartakiad of the Peoples of the USSR was 90 million people (twice the number of athletes in the USSR in that time), including 8,300 Masters of Sports of the USSR, and 20 million in the 3rd Winter Spartakiad of the Peoples of the USSR, including some 1,000 Masters of Sports of the USSR.
-However, these numbers have been frequently called into question due to the low reliability and ideological bias of the Great Soviet Encyclopedia.
+These numbers however have been frequently called into question due to the low reliability and ideological bias of the Great Soviet Encyclopedia.
 The Winter and Summer Spartakiads of the Peoples of the USSR were each commemorated on a series of postage stamps, released in millions of copies.
 Until 1975, all summer finals were held in Moscow, later in other cities throughout the Soviet Union (though most events were still held in Moscow).
 The winter editions' finals were often held in Sverdlovsk.